ryancheley/ryancheley.com/content/productivity/git-add-filename-automation.md

 # Automating the `git add ...` part of my workflow

-I have my pelican content set up so that the category that a post will be in is determined by the directory a markdown file is placed in.
+I have my pelican content set up so that the category of a post is determined by the directory a markdown file is placed in.
 The structure of my content folder looks like this:

 ```
 content